Updated 14 July 2018 －Imagine going into a train station and asking for a ticket to a certain destination, only to be told: "There is no such place."

 Despite the disputes over who rules what, travel to Western Sahara is certainly possible, according to Mohammed.
 In fact I'm kicking myself for not having begged for a detour to the capital El Aaiún/Laayoune (depending on where you sit politically).
 There's also Tarfaya, where Antoine de Saint-Exupéry, author of The Little Prince, was stationed.
 And then there's the desert itself.

-Islamic extremists have been seen in the area, and some foreign officials worry the attacks on Mali and the French intervention there could lead to retaliation in the Western Sahara.
+Islamic extremists have been seen in the area, and some foreign officials worry the 2015 attacks on Mali and subsequent French intervention there could lead to retaliation in the Western Sahara.
 As in Algeria, the desert can hide anyone and kidnapping is a real threat.
 That said, plenty of travelers visit regularly without any trouble at all.

 Still want to go?
 You don't need a visa (as long as you come from one of these countries) since Morocco considers this part of its territory and you can either fly in from Morocco proper or take a bus from Marrakech.
 Best, if you can afford it, is to bring a car and driver who can negotiate the dusty, rough-topped roads or even better, bring your own car.
+Just don't wander off the road because the country is mined.

 Curious?
 This photo essay will give you a taste of Western Sahara.
 Next time I visit Morocco, I'm going.